DannyDeeps/sql-builder/README.md

 # mysql-query-builder
-PHP package to make building MySQL queries user-friendly.
+PHP package to make building MySQL queries user-friendly, intended for use with an ORM.